extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/advanced_cli.rst

 Show commands
 -------------

-There are few show commands to get details about BGP configuration, vcs links and lldp neighbor and command to generate topology:
+Now let us discuss few show commands to get details about BGP configuration, vcs links and lldp neighbor and generate topology(default: pdf in /tmp folder):

 Show BGP configuration on the switches
 --------------------------------------